renee-renee/ad-marketing-ab-test-analysis/README.md

 - [Recommendations and Next Steps](#recommendations-and-next-steps)

 ## Overview
-This A/B test analysis focuses on the 1st week test run of a 3-week campaign aimed at evaluating the efforts for an advertising initiative.
-The goal is to understand the effectiveness of Ads versus using only Public Service Announcements (PSAs) and to derive actionable insights that can improve campaign performance in the subsequent weeks.
+This A/B test analysis focuses on the 1st week test run of a 3-week campaign aimed at evaluating the efforts for an advertising initiative displayed on the Voucher Page.
+The goals are:
+- to understand the effectiveness of Ads versus using only Public Service Announcements (PSAs),
+- to derive actionable insights that can improve campaign performance in the subsequent weeks.

 **Data Source:** [Marketing A/B Testing](https://www.kaggle.com/datasets/faviovaz/marketing-ab-testing/)